 Spartan can also apply systematic corrections to the Carbon NMR depending on the nearby chemical environment.
 These are referred to as "corrected shifts" in Spartan.

-We use modified Karplus equations to predict hydrogen coupling constants.
+By default we use modified Karplus equations to predict hydrogen coupling constants:

 The score used for alignment is designed to be 1 for a perfect fit and 0 for a terrible fit.
 For a system with N centers:

 'ri' is the i'th center of the trial molecule, and 'roi' is the corresponding center of the template molecule.
 G is a function which behaves like the usual Hookean spring for small values. (~(ri-roi)2) but approaches 1 as the difference in distances (ri-roi) goes to infinity

 The second equation is used when (ri-roi)/Ri is greater than 1.0.
 The normalizing Ri is (3/5) of the van-der-Wall radii for atoms, and for CFD's is the radii given in the property panel when a CFD is selected.